As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 This article was updated on May 19th, 2023

-As a veterinarian, I have often received visits from my clients asking why their dog’s poop looked more like jelly with some blood in it than normal feces.
 When your dog’s poop resembles jelly and contains blood, it can be an alarming sight.
 Sometimes it points to a serious condition, but not always.
-In this article, we will review what it looks like, the most common reasons, home remedies to help your dog, and when to call your veterinarian.
+In this article, our veterinarian Dr. Liz Guise reviews what it looks like, the most common causes, and how to help your dog.

 Let’s talk about jelly-like poop with blood in dogs